Pseudo-modularity and Iwasawa theory

 \subsection{Geometry of the ordinary Eigencurve}

 Our main result shows that the geometry of the eigencurve is closely related to the arithmetic of cyclotomic fields.
+Recall that $\p \in \Spec(\fH)$ denotes the height one prime lying over our fixed choice $f_\chi$ of prime divisor of $\xi_\chi$.
 Our first corollary follows from our main result and the main result of \cite{wake2}.

 \begin{cor} The ring $\fH_\p$ is Gorenstein if and only if $X_{\theta,(f_\chi)}=0$. \end{cor} \begin{proof} If $X_{\theta,(f_\chi)}=0$, then Theorem \ref{thm: psmod} implies that $\fH_\p$ is complete intersection and hence Gorenstein.
 For the other implication, we will need a modified version of \cite[Thm.\ 1.3]{wake2}.
 That theorem states that, if $\fH$ is weakly Gorenstein, then $X_{\theta}/\xi_\chi X_{\theta}$ is finite.
 Analyzing the proof, we see that the same argument works to show the same result for each prime $\p$.
 The result is that, if $\fH_\p$ is Gorenstein, then $X_{\theta,(f_\chi)}=0$. \end{proof}